yonakoi/yonakoi.github.io/_projects/(3) Twinball.md

 ![preview](../images/twinball-pause-screen.png)
 ![search](../images/twinball-loading-screen.png)

 During the summer of 2025, I worked on making the art style more unique and flashy.
 I want the visuals to really stand out and grow sharper.
 As the Art Lead, I will be making sure everything is consistent as well as eye catching.
 I started to add coloring to my focus, and would color the screens and character art to really make them pop.
 We were able to finish one level, a tutorial, and several other menus.
-Examples are shown below.
+Examples of rough concepts are shown below.

 ![preview](../images/twinball-twins-concept.png)
 ![search](../images/twinball-boss-concept.png)